ericwoud/buildR64arch/README.md

 You can keep 'x' pressed instead if you want to enter a busybox ash.

-Note for R3: Only the switch most near to powerplug (D) should be down, the rest up.
+Note for R3: To run on EMMC, only the switch most near to powerplug (D) should be down, the rest up.
 Still in development, but should work.
 Writing at HS200 speed, could be faster.

 ## Using pre-build images for a quick try-out

 On github you will find downloadable images at the release branches.
+R64 only for now, image can be quite old.
+Prefer to use the script.

 Write the image file for sd-card to the appropriate device, MAKE SURE YOU HAVE THE CORRECT DEVICE!
 ```